About the Internet Task Force

 Report any issues with the Mars Society websites via a Support Ticket.
 To Open a Ticket, email: email@example.com

 The task force is currently led by James Burk, Webmaster & IT Director of the Mars Society since July 2011.
-James is a web developer, project manager, and technical team manager.
-He is a founding member of the Mars Society, and past President of the Seattle chapter.
-He began as an active volunteer from 1998 – 2000, where he helped with many projects including the original CD-Rom magazine for the Mars Society.
+James is a web developer, project manager, and engineering manager.
+He is a member of the Steering Committee, a founding member of the Mars Society, and the Organizer of the Seattle chapter.
+He began as an active volunteer in 1998, where he helped with many technical projects including the original CD-Rom magazine for the Mars Society and some of the first chapter and project websites.
 James lives in Seattle, Washington, USA.

 James is joined by several volunteers that work internationally and help out with the maintenance and new development of the Mars Society’s websites and membership functions.